 Q: Can I pick my roommate?

 Yes.
-If you have a friend who is also attending the camp, you may request to share a room with him or her when you fill out your Pre-Camp Survey.
+If you have a friend who is also attending the camp, you may request to share a room with them when you fill out your pre-camp Survey.

 Q: Will Wheatstone staff be staying with us?

 Yes.
 All of the camp Mentors stay in separate rooms on student floors (female mentors on the women's floor, male mentors on the men's floor).
 Mentors are available to students at all times during the camp, including in the evenings before lights out.
-They are happy to participate in activities, in pickup discussions, and to assist you with any needs you have during your stay.
+They are happy to participate in activities and discussions, and are available to assist you with any needs you have during your stay.